nvi-inc/fs-vgos/fs-vgos.md

     2016.320.18:11:39.29/rdbec/!dbe_gps_offset?0:-3.758203125e-05;

-The offsets should be small (GPS typically ± a few tens of microseconds, PPS typically ± a few tens of nanoseconds) and the DOT times should be the same the FS log timestamps, within a about 0.1 seconds.
+The offsets should be small (GPS typically ± a few tens of microseconds, PPS less than ±100 nanoseconds) and the DOT times should be the same the FS log timestamps, within a about 0.1 seconds.
 The third field of 'dot' output is the VDIF epoch.
 All RDBEs must have the same value, (33 in this case).
+The VDIF epochs of all RDBEs are also shown in the RDBE status window.

 > For old server, the VDIF epoch not displayed